-The discourse on non-traditionality must encourage a shift from insecure to secure, devalued to valued and from hazardous to safe work, and focus on not just where women are working but on the conditions of their work, i.e., "decent work".11
+The discourse on non-traditionality must encourage a shift from insecure to secure, devalued to valued and from hazardous to safe work, and focus on not just where women are working, but on the conditions of their work, i.e., "decent work".11

-"Labor market is characterized by capitalist extraction which leads to 'insecure work', 'devalued work' and 'hazardous work'.
-Therefore, the critical question is not where the women are working but what are the conditions of their work.
+"The labor market is characterized by capitalist extraction, which leads to 'insecure work', 'devalued work' and 'hazardous work'.
+Therefore, the critical question is not where the women are working, but what are the conditions of their work.
 'Decent work' must be the basis of any transformative process." - KII

-In case of intergenerational transfer of skills like in weaving, small scale industries, it is important that the skills are well-linked to the markets by dissociating from traditional forms of recruitment (involving middlemen) and payment (piece-wage and contractual work).
+• In case of intergenerational transfer of skills like in weaving, small scale industries, it is important that the skills are well-linked to the markets by dissociating from traditional forms of recruitment (involving middlemen) and payment (piece-wage and contractual work).
 These means of trade practices have exploited workers by inadequately compensating them for their effort and time.
-So, while these skills continue to be non-traditional by uniqueness of the method or raw materials, there is very little incentive to continue with the market without fair market compensation.
+So, while these skills continue to be non-traditional by uniqueness of the method or raw materials, there are few incentives to continue in the market without fair compensation.

-"Existing traditional skills and knowledge which are also community and region based like weaving, traditional medicinal cures, printing are passed on from one generation of women to next but without adding to their economic status because there is little attention from policy to connect them to the market." - KII
+"Existing traditional skills and knowledge, which are also community and region based like weaving, traditional medicinal cures, printing, etc., are passed on from one generation of women to next but without adding to their economic status because there is little policy initiative to connect them to the market." - KII

 Traditionality has an element of temporality suggesting that it emanates from the past.
-On the contrary, upcoming job roles in manufacturing and expanding services (including those offered by the gig economy12) are witnessing genderspecific career paths undergirded by discriminatory perceptions and beliefs prevalent in the market and in industries, for example, women's role in hospitality where they are designated housekeeping jobs.
+On the contrary, upcoming job roles in manufacturing and expanding services (including those offered by the gig economy12) are witnessing genderspecific career paths undergirded by discriminatory perceptions and beliefs prevalent in the market and in industries.
+For example, women in the hospitality sector are usually designated housekeeping jobs.

 "Most women prefer joining salon and spa services.
 Stereotypes affect the kind of job that men and women select and/or are already trained for.
 It is expected from customers too.
-It is assumed that part-time jobs like paid domestic help will be fulfilled by women whereas deep cleaning and car cleaning by men, mainly because latter involved machinery." - KII
+It is assumed that part-time jobs like paid domestic help will be fulfilled by women whereas deep cleaning and car cleaning by men, mainly because latter involves machinery." - KII

-In order to reverse some of these trends in male dominated jobs and create visibility for alternative occupations for women, some trades have gained more popularity over others as non-traditional for women, but the rationale of selection of these trades have not been clarified.
+While reversing some of these trends in male dominated jobs and create visibility for alternative occupations for women, some trades have gained more popularity over others as non-traditional for women, but the rationale behind the selection of these trades has not been clarified.